Song-of-the-Week/SongOfTheWeekInfra/README.md

 ## Let's Encrypt

-You need to add the email you want registered with your Let's Encrypt SSL certificate in Parameter Store at `/secrets/lets-encrypt-email`
+You need to add the email you want registered with your Let's Encrypt SSL certificate in Parameter Store at `/secrets/lets-encrypt-email` in Parameter Store.